BattlezoneScrapField/.github/profile/README.md

 # Welcome to the Battlezone Scrap Field! 👋

-> We are a community-managed organization that aims to provide a one-stop shop for Battlezone community members to share their open-source resources or projects.
+We are a community-managed organization that aims to provide a one-stop shop for Battlezone community members to share their open-source resources or projects.
-> Feel free to get involved, fork your projects, or create new project repositories here!
+Feel free to get involved, fork your projects, or create new project repositories here!
-> Otherwise, let any of the members know if you have any questions, feedback, or want to help contribute!
+Let any of the members know if you have any questions, feedback, or want to help contribute!

 <p align="center">
   <img width="50%" src="/profile/gif/bz2_scrap_drive.gif">